dgleba/rail281j/README.md

 - rails s

-- visit `localhost:3000/products` to run it.
+- visit `localhost:3000/products` to view the app.

+- enter 'ri' in the type_name field to see the autocomplete suggestion list.

 ### Ref: